jdhuntington/fluent-ui-react/packages/react-theming/README.md

 ways:

 - It should have no built-in opinion of styling.
-When styled via `compose`, class names will be passed in via `slotProps` to provide styling.
+When styled via `createComponent`, class names will be passed in via `slotProps` to provide styling.
 - It accepts a prop named `slots`, which define the component to use for subcomponents.
 - It accepts a prop named `slotProps`, which will be handed off to subcomponents.

-### States

-Each component should ennumerate the possible set of states as a set of boolean flags.

-For instance, a checkbox might declare these flags:

-- `checked`
-- `readonly`
-- `disabled`
-- `labeled`

-**NB:** States should be **boolean** values only.

-These states affect what classNames are selected to render on the root element of a component.

-For instance, in the case of a checkbox, the previous states would cause those selectors to appear on the root making them available to all downlevel slots.

 ### Slots